pingcap/gdocwiki/README.md

 ## User Guide

-gdocwiki combines a folder tree view in a sidebar with a document preview in the main panel.
+Gdocwiki combines a folder tree view in a sidebar with a document viewer in the main panel.
+Documents can be browsed and edited without opening lots of new tabs.
-This helps browse through content without opening lots of new tabs and also to understand the hierarchical relationship of content.

-An outline of headers are shown in the sidebar.
-Clicking on them will navigate to the header of the document shown in gdocwiki.
-The headers in the document preview are linked out to the Google doc at the location of the header.
-These can be clicked on to edit/suggest/comment on the doc.
+You can stay in flow and stay organized.
+README files are automatically rendered to give an overview of a directory.
+Tags are more prominently available.

+Gdocwiki defaults to a mobile-friendly HTML preview with comments.
+Switch to edit mode to start writing.

 The following file name conventions are used: